AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-server-pricing-guidance.md

 - [SQL Server 2016 Enterprise Azure VM](https://portal.azure.cn/#create/Microsoft.SQLServer2016SP1EnterpriseWindowsServer2016)

 > [!IMPORTANT]
-> When you create a SQL Server virtual machine in the Azure Portal, the estimated monthly cost displayed on the **Choose a size** blade does not include SQL Server licensing costs.
+> When you create a SQL Server virtual machine in the Azure portal, the estimated monthly cost displayed on the **Choose a size** blade does not include SQL Server licensing costs.
 This is the cost of the VM alone.
 >
 > ![Choose VM size blade](./media/virtual-machines-windows-sql-server-pricing-guidance/sql-vm-choose-size-pricing-estimate.png)
 >